spm/spm-docs/docs/tutorials/daiss/beamforming/opm/index.md

 ### Denoising with HFC

-We employ [Homogenous Field Correction (HFC)](https://doi.org/10.1016/j.neuroimage.2021.118484) to project out any data which which has the spatial topography of a homogenous field or a linear gradient across the sensors, as these topographies are assumed to originate from sources far away from the brain.
+We employ [Homogeneous Field Correction (HFC)](https://doi.org/10.1016/j.neuroimage.2021.118484) to project out any data which which has the spatial topography of a homogeneous field or a linear gradient across the sensors, as these topographies are assumed to originate from sources far away from the brain.

 ```matlab